 - Evil Laugh: Wahahahaha.

 - Fate Worse than Death: Having his back broken by Nico Robin, the same woman who escaped his father and suffered heavily at his hands, and being hunted down by his co-workers, specifically Rob Lucci, for framing them.
 Then, Spandam manages to survive this but it's found out by the World Government that he was the real cause of Enies Lobby's destruction.
 Either as punishment or part of a deal to spare him, during the time-skip he was allowed to work in CP-0 only with Lucci now his boss.
+The CP-0 also directly serves under the Nobles, like Charloss, which means Spandam will now take orders from the few characters who are more weak, cowardly and egoistical than himself.
 Pretty fitting all things considered.

-- General Failure: He's surprisingly inept for someone in his position.
+- General Failure: He's surprisingly inept for someone in his position and accidentally gets his own base blown up.
+Lucci even think that Luffy of all people had better leadership skills than him.
 It's implied he got to it through family connections, since his father, Spandine, was chief of Cipher Pol #9 before him.
 But...